cmelcher/cmelcher.github.io/_pages/about.md

 permalink: /
 ---

-PhD Candidate in Statistics and Optimization
-University of Arizona

 Welcome!
 I am a PhD student in the Statistics and Data Science GIDP at the University of Arizona, with my research based in the Systems and Industrial Engineering department under Dr. Yazdandoost Hamedani.
 My research focuses on **optimization theory and algorithms**, with particular interest in **saddle point problems**.